microsoft/Armada/README.md

 To build the queue benchmarks, run them, and generate the performance graphs, run `python3 run_benchmarks.py` in the `Test/qbss_benchmark/` directory.
 This will produce a file `qbss_performance_graph.pdf` with the performance graph.

-# Updating the language

-If you make changes to the Armada language definition (in `Source/Armada/Armada.atg`), you'll need to generate new scanner and parser files `Scanner.cs` and `Parser.cs` before rebuilding Armada.
-For that, you'll need the third-party Coco tool, which you can obtain by copying the `third_party` directory from Dafny's sources into the Armada top-level directory.
-Once you have that, run `make` to generate new scanner and parser files.

 # Contributing